March 11th, 2018

 10:00am – 4:00pm local time

-Waverley Amateur Radio Society is proud to announce the second edition of this unique contest which aims to bring amateurs together on Sydney’s world-famous harbour and its historic ferry service.
+For the third consecutive year the Waverley Amateur Radio Society (WARS) is sponsoring this floating field day and contest which aims to bring amateurs together on Sydney’s world-famous harbour and its historic ferry service.

 The scoring system encourages operators to visit as many wharves and travel on as many ferries as possible in a six-hour period.
 See the Contest Rules page.

-As points will be claimed per location/contact rather than by distance and with no advantage for high power or digital modes, all classes of licensees including Foundation, can compete equally.
+As points will be claimed by location rather than by distance and with no advantage for high power or digital modes, all classes of licensees including Foundation, can compete equally.

 There are a number of awards for achieving goals such as Worked All Ferries, as well as for the highest number of contacts made.